oracle/cloudtestdrive/AppDev/wls/ll-nonjrf/README.md

-Alternatively, you can visit the normal github .md files of the lab in this folder:
+Alternatively, you can visit the normal GitHub .md files of the lab in this folder:

 - [Introduction](wlscnonjrf_intro.md)
 - [Prerequisites](wlscnonjrfprereq.md)